ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: Sensor Suite

 \subsection{LiDARs}

 LiDAR-based approaches have always, along with their visual counterparts, sat in the center of the field of SLAM.
-Featuring straightforward capability in range measuring, LiDARs appear on the whole spectrum of ground vehicles, from \$500 robot vacuum cleaners to \$50,000 road automotive.
+Featuring straightforward capability in range measuring, LiDARs appear on the whole spectrum of ground vehicles, from \$500 robot vacuum cleaners to \$50,000 road automotives.
 To produce a universal ground vehicle dataset, LiDARs, many of them, are a must.

-In order to diversify the technical methodologies employed by the LiDAR systems and facilitate comprehensive coverage of the sensing area in all directions, we equipped the robot with seven LiDARs, encompassing five distinct models: Robosense Ruby, Robosense Bpearl, Hesai PandarQT, Livox Avia and Neuvition M1.
+In order to diversify the technical methodologies employed by the LiDAR systems and facilitate comprehensive coverage of the sensing area in all directions, we equipped the robot with seven LiDARs, encompassing five distinct models: Robosense Ruby, Robosense Bpearl, Hesai PandarQT, Livox Avia, and Neuvition M1.

 Robosense Ruby and Hesai PandarQT are conventional rotational LiDARs.
-Robosense Ruby is a 128-beam LiDAR with a 0.1° angular resolution on both the horizontal and vertical axes, 200m range and 40° vertical field of view, well-suited for autonomous driving applications requiring far detection range.
-In contrary, Hesai PandarQT, also known as QT64, is a 64-beam LiDAR designed for indoor applications.
+Robosense Ruby (Fig. \ref{fig:sensors_overview}-i) is a 128-beam LiDAR with a 0.1° angular resolution on both the horizontal and vertical axes, 200m range and 40° vertical field of view, well-suited for autonomous driving applications requiring far detection range.
+In contrast, Hesai PandarQT (Fig. \ref{fig:sensors_overview}-h) , also known as QT64, is a 64-beam LiDAR designed for indoor applications.
 It features a 60m range, 0.6° horizontal angular resolution and has a vertical angular resolution up to 1.45°.
 With a 104.2° (-52.1° to +52.1°) vertical aperture, its FOV covers a typical room from the ceiling to the floor.
+Both of them, as well as all other LiDARs equipped by our robot, run in dual-return or triple-return mode, which can improve reflection detection accuracy \cite{zhao2020mapping}\cite{zhao20243dref}\cite{li2024detection}.

-Robosense Bpearl is a 32-beam rotational LiDAR featuring a hemispherical $360^{\circ}\times90^{\circ}$ field of view.
+Robosense Bpearl (Fig. \ref{fig:sensors_overview}-j) is a 32-beam rotational LiDAR featuring a hemispherical $360^{\circ}\times90^{\circ}$ field of view.
 It has a small blind range of less than 0.1m and a maximum range of 30m, designed for near-field detection.
 It provides a vertical resolution of 2.81° and a horizontal resolution up to 0.2°.